The Optimise Study

 Preventive strategies such as hand washing; and

-The mandatory use of face masks in Victoria.
+The mandatory use of face masks in various states.

 Although these measures have helped to reduce new cases of COVID-19 in the community, they may impact individuals’ health, wellbeing and livelihoods in critical ways.